malokevi/smg-2022/README.md

 -   implement Git Workflows to automate testing
 -   leverage AWS for the API (cognito for Auth, Lambda/API Gateway/Dynamo for backend services)
 -   migrate components, fonts, colours and other design-centric helpers to a Storybook design system hosted on npm
+-   implement responsiveness
+-   create admin panel to be used as CMS

 ## Available Scripts